ballerina-platform/ballerina-dev-website/swan-lake/other/network-communication/WebSocket/websocket.md

 }
 ```

 In the example above, `/ws` is the configured upgrade path, and the `WsService` instance should have functions defined in the [`websocket:Service`](/learn/api-docs/ballerina/#/ballerina/websocket/1.1.2/websocket/abstractObjects/Service) abstract object.
-These remote functions correspond to the events generated for the WebSocket communication.
+These remote methods correspond to the events generated for the WebSocket communication.
 The sections below describe how these are implemented.

 ## Using primary events

-These individual events are notified to the user through their own remote functions in the WebSocket Ballerina service.
+These individual events are notified to the user through their own remote methods in the WebSocket Ballerina service.

 ### Connection creation

 The connection creation state is achieved when the WebSocket client establishes a connection after a successful handshake operation.
-At this moment, the remote function below is called if it is available in the service.
+At this moment, the remote method below is called if it is available in the service.

 ```ballerina
 remote function onOpen(websocket:Caller caller);
 ```

-This remote function provides an instance of a [`websocket:Caller`](/learn/api-docs/ballerina/#/ballerina/websocket/1.1.2/websocket/clients/Caller) object, which can be used to communicate back with the WebSocket client.
+This remote method provides an instance of a [`websocket:Caller`](/learn/api-docs/ballerina/#/ballerina/websocket/1.1.2/websocket/clients/Caller) object, which can be used to communicate back with the WebSocket client.
 This saves the caller object when the connection is created so whenever the application wants to send messages to the connected clients, it can use the stored caller objects to do so.

 #### Connection creation example